equinor/act-templates-qa/.github/ISSUE_TEMPLATE/e_task.md

 - [ ]

 > Please remember to create branch from this issue to make sure Pull Request closes this issue automatically.
 Use conventional commits.
 [GitHub Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), [Cyclops Documentation](https://urban-waffle-59ea765a.pages.github.io/issues/)

+**Please remember to create a task as Sub-Issue for better tracking!**